Python ascii Function?

 Str = ascii(object)

-An example of using string object in ascii function
+An example of using a string object in ascii function

 In this example, normal text is used in the ascii function.
-After this example, I will show you using non-ASCII characters:
+After this example, I will show you how to use non-ASCII characters:

 The code and output: